brunocalogero/blog/content/blog/building-my-engineering-ethos.md

   - At the end of the day delivering something, as little as it may be is better then delivering an empty promise.
 It shows that you tried.
 You can always gage the excitement for a first version of a feature and use it as motivation to move in the right direction.
   - You can also decide to scrap it and move on.
 By doing this the choice is ultimately yours.
 That's the beauty of it.
   - You will find that doing this will not only make you more pragmatic and proactive but it will boost your morale too.
 - *Before you go*: From another point of view, saying less is often valuable, you don't always need to over-explain.
-As The hollistic psychologist mentions, "over-explaining is an anxiety based habit that shows we aren't comfortable making our own decisions".
+As The Hollistic Psychologist (Dr. Nicole LePera) mentions, "over-explaining is an anxiety based habit that shows we aren't comfortable making our own decisions".
 And this applies to many more things in life.
   - Strive to always be concise in communication, avoid suggestions when they are not needed or aren't correctly founded / researched.
 Avoid jumping to conclusions.

 #### **"See a need, fill a need"**